Jvinniec/CLOptions/README.md

 You could imagine creating some executable, in which you want the user to be able to provide you with some options.
 <b>executable.cpp</b>
+This file is also available in the 'examples' directory.
 ```c++
 #include <iostream>
 #include "CLOptions.h"